sameerahmahmood/if1-sum1-task1/README.md

 - Multiplication
 - Division

+The format of the equation will be any of the following:
+3 + ? = 12
+? - 3 = 12
+3 * 4 = ?

 ### Getting Started
 #### Requirements
 - A computer or laptop running any of these operating systems; Windows, macOS or Linux